pivotal-cf/pivnet-cli/docs/content/reference/accept-eula.md

 Usage:
   pivnet [OPTIONS] accept-eula [accept-eula-OPTIONS]

+Note:
+  Available to select users only.
+Some users may be required to accept the EULA through the provided link

 Application Options:
   -v, --version                  Print the version of this CLI and exit
       --format=[table|json|yaml] Format to print as (default: table)